Archimedean Survival Processes: Preliminaries

+for $0\leq s <t\leq T$ and $x\geq 0$.
+Here $\mathrm{B}(\a,\b)$ is the beta function \citep[6.2]{AS1964}.
 We say that $m$ is the \emph{activity parameter} of $\{\g_{tT}\}$.
 If the gamma bridge $\{\g_{tT}\}$ has reached the value $x$ at time $s$, then it must yet travel a distance $1-x$ over the time period $(s,T]$.
-Equation (\ref{eq:gambrtrans}) shows that the proportion of this distance that the gamma bridge will cover over $(s,t]$ is a random variable with a beta distribution (with parameters $\a=m(t-s)$ and $\b=m(T-t)$).
-The conditional characteristic function of $\g_{tT}$ is
+Equation (\ref{eq:gambrtrans}) shows that the proportion of this distance that the gamma bridge will cover over $(s,t]$ is a random variable with a beta distribution.